LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Dangerous game cartridges are designed to do one thing: stop a charge from an animal intent on killing a hunter.
-Dangerous game includes Africa’s Big Five (lion, leopard, Cape buffalo, hippo, and Elephant) as well as the great bears (Polar, Grizzly, and Kodiak).
+The dangerous game includes Africa’s Big Five (lion, leopard, Cape buffalo, hippo, and Elephant) as well as the great bears (Polar, Grizzly, and Kodiak).
 These cartridges all have one thing in common.
 They fire wide, long, heavy bullets at moderate velocity.
-Long, heavy bullets have high sectional density (SD) which is the ratio between their diameter and weight.
+Long, heavy bullets have a high sectional density (SD) which is the ratio between their diameter and weight.
 A high SD is anything above .270.
-High SD bullets penetrate better than low or mid-range SD bullets, and do not require high velocity to penetrate deep into large, tough animals.
-Dangerous game cartridges fire bullets with SD’s above .300.
+High SD bullets penetrate better than low or mid-range SD bullets and do not require high velocity to penetrate deep into large, tough animals.
+Dangerous game cartridges fire bullets with SDs above .300.

 Many dangerous game cartridges have come and gone over the decades, but five have proved the best.
 Let’s see what makes them special.

 Introduced in 1912 for bolt-action rifles, the .375 H&H became a worldwide favorite.
 Although considered a medium bore, the .375 performs much more like a true big bore.
 It is also the smoothest feeding cartridge in the world, a big asset when hunting dangerous game with a magazine-fed, bolt-action rifle.

 The .375 H&H’s biggest strength is versatility.
 It accepts bullets from 230 to 350 grains.
 When stoked with 300 – 350 grain bullets, it is a giant killer.
 The .375 is also the smallest legal caliber for hunting dangerous game in many African countries which gives it the edge over smaller calibers.

 The .375 H&H is perhaps the best cartridge for African lions when loaded with 270 through 300-grain bullets which expand quickly.
 Lion loads will also perform well on leopards.